ezeYaniv/ezeYaniv/README.md

 # Hi, I'm Yaniv.

 I studied chemical engineering and spent 5 years creating innovative digital solutions for industrial manufacturing problems.
-During this time, I realized the two things I loved most about my job were 1. figuring out how to use new technologies and 2. successfully implementing them to address a business need.
-This led me to pursue a career in software development.
+During this time, I realized the two things I loved most about my job were 1. figuring out how to use new technologies and 2. successfully implementing them to solve a business need.
+I crave learning: software development feels like the natural next step in my career.

 I'm following a self-study curriculum consisting of online courses (Udemy, Free Code Camp, Coursera) combined with personal projects to cement those skills.
 I'm a big believer in curiosity and imagination driving the learning process: my projects come from real problems I want to solve and fun ideas I dream up.